-One of the interesting things about writing, at least as I experience it, is that it quite often reveals (to me) what I don't yet know (at least not consciously) rather than reports (to you) what I do know or have come to know by reading someone else's writing as if it reports (to me) what they know.
-In other words, in practice, the stereotypical cause/effect "sequence" we presume inheres to writing as a knowledge-making technology is inverted.
+One of the most surprising things about writing, at least as I experience it, is that it quite often reveals (to me) what I don't yet know (at least not consciously) rather than reports (to you) what I do know or have come to know by reading someone else's writing as if it reports (to me) what they know.
+In other words, in practice, the stereotypical cause/effect sequence we presume inheres to writing and reading as knowledge-making technologies is inverted.
 At least for me.
 I'm not sure what if anything Hume, Kant, McLuhan or Morton would say about that.
-But together they somehow opened this final window for me to see something I never anticipated when I sat down to read these two books or when I started to write about them, rendered now as a combination of personal testimony-all the ways "the book" has resisted my forward momentum through the "ooze" of the academy (to use a term from Morton that I like)-and manifesto-all the ways I have worked to counter that in-built resistance with a counterresistance of my own.
+But together they somehow opened this final window for me to see something I never anticipated when I sat down to read these two books or when I started to write about them, how their medium of choice, "the book," in its hyperobjective mode, opened a portal toward the very long runway that brought me here.

-After my wife Carol died suddenly and unexpectedly in 2015, a deeply traumatic experience for me, I concluded that all the status-related mechanisms I had been indenturing myself to in order to "progress" through my profession were silly, stupid even, a lot of hoopla about nothing that mattered even in the short run let alone the long run.
-All of this had been percolating inside me for decades as I endured the typical, noexit hazing routines imposed episodically in my profession, "the book" the primary cudgel for enforcing their imperatives.
-Unfortunately, it took an event of this magnitude for me to see that the exit was right in front of me all the time, this window I'm looking back through now, from the opposite side, finally free.
+I'm going to head down that runway in reverse, starting with a personal experience rather than an historical trend.
+After my wife Carol died suddenly and unexpectedly in 2015, a deeply traumatic event for me, I concluded that the status-related mechanisms I had been indenturing myself to in order to "progress" through my profession were much ado about nothing that mattered even in the short run let alone the long run.
+All of this had been percolating inside me for decades as I endured the typical no-exit hazing routines imposed episodically in my profession, "the book" the primary cudgel for enforcing their imperatives.
+Unfortunately, it took an event of this magnitude for me to see that the exit was right in front of me all the time, this window I'm looking back through now from the opposite side.

 The first book I wrote in the aftermath of this loss-This Fall: essays on loss and recovery-was founded on the walks in the woods I was then taking alone every morning, after many years having taken them together with my wife.
 It is a wonderful book, my best I think.
-When I finished it, I had to decide what to do with it, publication-wise, and I knew immediately and instinctively, fiercely even, that I could not run a book this intimate through the gristmill of the extant publishing marketplace, which I had considerable experience with and had already come to believe was as abusive as the systems it supported.
-That would be scandalous, offensive in the extreme, both to my story and to the memory of my wife who inspired it.
-So I decided instead, without understanding anything about how or why, to publish it on my own.
+When I finished it, I had to decide what to do with it, publication-wise, and I knew immediately and instinctively that I could not run a book this intimate through the gauntlet of the extant publishing marketplace, which I had some familiarity with.
+So, I decided instead, without a clear premonition of the implications, to publish it on my own.